Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Classification of Identifiers

-Artificial identifiers frequently used as 'OO Number'
+Artificial identifiers commonly used as 'OO Number'

 • Identifiers commonly used by entity type